Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial.md

 ## Setup for the tutorial

+Now, let's get right to it.
+In this section we will turn your devices into ActyxOS nodes, configure the nodes, and set up the basic directory structure for the app we will build.

 ### Setup a Docker device

 If you don't have Docker installed on your PC already, you can install it from [here](https://docs.docker.com/get-docker/).